flyway/flywaydb.org/documentation/database/oracle.md

 - SQL*Plus is known to replace CRLF pairs in string literals with single LFs.
 Flyway will not do this - instead it preserves scripts as they are written.

-If you encounter a discrepancy between the Oracle SQL*Plus client and Flyway, get in let us know via the official support email.
+If you encounter a discrepancy between the Oracle SQL*Plus client and Flyway, let us know via the official support email.

 ## Authentication